mklilley/magnetic-moments/src/SG_julia.md

 $$

-One can begin to think about trying to verify this through simulation by first create some approximations for the edge field, e.g.
+One can begin to think about trying to verify this through simulation by first creating some approximations for the edge field, e.g.

 ```julia
 z = LinRange(-0.006,0.004,100)